-During the meal, you'll explore the challenges that Christians face in that country.
-To help you, we've provided six menus, suggesting what food to serve, and giving stories and prayer points about the country.
-There are also videos, downloadable placemats, and recipes on our website at www.opendoors.org.za/sgig
+SHARE Explore the challenges that Christians face in that country.
+To help you, we've provided six menus, suggesting what food to serve, and given stories and prayer points about the country.
+There are also videos, downloadable placemats, and recipes on our website at www.opendoors.org.za/fast-food.

-TAKE AWAY A 'FASTING' CHALLENGE At the end of the meal you will be challenged to 'fast' from something or to give something up for a while.
-It might mean 'fasting' from comfort and sleeping on the floor, or giving up money and trying to cope on a very limited budget.
-You might even be challenged to 'fast' from speaking!
-Each challenge gives a taste of what life is like for persecuted Christians around the world.
-Every second month (or whenever you choose) you can reflect on what you have learned, and how God has spoken to you.
+Be challenged to "fast" from something or to give something up for maybe a few days, a week or even a month.
+It might mean "fasting" from comfort and sleeping on the floor or giving up money and trying to cope on a very limited budget.
+You might even be challenged to "fast" from speaking!
+Each challenge gives you a taste of what life is like for persecuted Christians around the world.
+Whenever you choose, you can reflect on what you have learned, and how God has spoken to you.
 And then it will be time for another meal - and a different challenge!